uk0527/RAG-System-with-DRIVE_ACCESS_ELASTIC/README.md

 - Better recall and precision
 - Recommended for most use cases

+### BM25-Only Mode
+- Pure keyword retrieval using BM25 on `content`/`text` fields
+- Useful when vector or ELSER models are unavailable

 ## Safety and Guardrails

 The system includes multiple layers of safety: